 Journaling comes up regularly as a practice to embrace in order to enhance your leadership.
 Its power emerges from a few things.

 Journaling helps us observe ourselves and our circumstances.
-When we start writing things down, we’re forced to clarify our thoughts and that helps us test our thinking and our behaviour.
+When we start writing things down, we’re forced to clarify our thoughts, and that helps us test our thinking and our behaviour.
 For some, it’s an opportunity to work through their reactions and feelings about the day.
 In many ways, it serves as a powerful mechanism for personal reflection.
 It’s a way of looking at what happened today and deciding what it meant.
 It’s a moment to pause and ask, “What was that?”

 Journaling helps us observe our actions and our results.
 We can see what impact we had and if we want to continue in that way or find better ways to do things.
-Journaling lets us be deeply honest with ourselves about what’s really happening in our world, in our lives, in our performance, in our behavior, and in others as well.
+Journaling lets us be deeply honest with ourselves about what’s really happening in our world, in our lives, in our performance, in our behaviour, and in others as well.

 If we’re not prepared to look at what’s really happening in our lives or in our businesses, we’re not going to make any tangible progress.
 We’re going to keep plowing the same field over and over.

-Continuing to expand the range and depth of our thinking is essential and reading is a highly effective way to do both.
+Continuing to expand the range and depth of our thinking is essential, and reading is a highly effective way to do both.
 Whether you read them or listen to them, books keep expanding your horizons and testing your assumptions.
 Not sure what to read?
 You can start with a book that dovetails with this topic perfectly and read “Tiny Habits” by B.J.
 Fogg.
 He’ll help you understand the most effective way to build your habits.
 If you have employees, “Get a Grip” by Wickman and Patton is a great resource.

 If you really want to transform your leadership and your life, then embrace feedback like you never have before in your life.
 It’s not enjoyable.
 It’s not fun.
-It’s all uncomfortable and it should be.
+It’s all uncomfortable, and it should be.
 Feedback pushes us to places we’ve been hesitating to go.
 And it’s where all our growth lives.

 To do this, surround yourself with people who will speak the truth gently and with real care.
 Care for you and care for the organization.
 You will require the courage to embrace their feedback.
 When you feel that discomfort try and relabel it.
-Instead of thinking “This is uncomfortable, so I need to make this stop” redefine it and think, “this is uncomfortable.
+Instead of thinking, “This is uncomfortable, so I need to make this stop,” redefine it and think, “This is uncomfortable.
 A door is opening for me.”

 Combine this with your journaling to help you think through why you’re resisting some feedback and embracing other feedback.
 Document that journey for yourself and for others.